ehan03/UFC-Predict/README.md

 TO-DO: MIGRATE TO PLANETSCALE (big code changes needed)
-- Update UFC Stats and Tapology spiders to scrape more data
+- Update UFC Stats and Tapology spiders to scrape more data (performance/FOTN bonuses, user votes, etc.)
 - Create FightMatrix spider
 - Create relevant tables in CLI, make sure to include bout ordinals as a column for ORDER BY statements
 - Figure out sqlalchemy